Tennessee Nursing Colleges, Degrees & Licenses

 Carson-Newman University

 Carson-Newman University, ranked as one of the most affordable Christian universities in the nation, offers a 46-credit master of science in nursing degree with a track for those seeking to become family nurse practitioners (MSN-FNP).
 This program is designed for full-time nurse professionals who already hold a BSN.
-This program is fully online and thus provides the flexibility often essential for busy working professionals to concurrently further their education.
+This program is fully online and provides the flexibility often essential for busy working professionals to pursue their education concurrently.

 The curriculum also has a clinical requirement—a critical part of education in many healthcare profession training programs.
 It typically provides real-life practice under expert supervision and may also serve as a networking experience that introduces students to potential employers.
 A placement specialist will assist students by providing comprehensive clinical placement services.
 This assistance includes ensuring a proposed clinical site meets program and state-specific requirements.
 Students can complete clinical placements in women’s health, pediatrics, or primary care.
-The total clinical hour requirement is 660 to 690 hours.
+The total clinical hours required range from 660 to 690.

 • Location: Jefferson City, TN